PilcQ/cozify_han/README.md

 <tr style="border: none;"><td style="border: none;">

 # Cozify HAN
-Cozify HAN is a domestic, key-flag product that brings real-time data from the electricity meter's HAN/P1 interface to the local network, cloud and smart systems.
+Cozify HAN is a Nordic, Finnish key-flag product that brings real-time data from the electricity meter's HAN/P1 interface to the local network, cloud and smart systems.
 It is designed specifically for northern conditions, easy self-installation and extensive integration (RestAPI, MQTT and Modbus) for energy optimization, load management and automation.

 ## Key features
 * Real-time measurement data: instantaneous power (W/kW), voltage (V), current (A) and cumulative consumption figures (kWh) per phase, all data coming from the HAN/P1 bus